Alpakash/the-occupied-traveler-named-triangle/README.md

                 - Making use of Laravel Vapor production.env
         - failed to push to prod!
             - "AWS: Error occurred while DescribeSecurityGroups.
 EC2 Error Code: InvalidGroup.NotFound.
 EC2 Error Message: The security group 'sg-0aa448f79fef56bf6' does not exist", while I do have the VPC living in the correct region.
 Weird.
 I prefer GCP over AWS (because of not too many vague wordings for services and randomly thrown abbreviations).
 DONE.
+    - Just used Laravel Vapor UI
+            - Created VPC Network, Security Groups and Subnets
+            - Created AWS RDS instance
+            - Failed to get the "/" route working on prod, so.. no homepage!
+            - The CSS files are not working and swimming around somewhere in an S3 bucket or assets folder somewhere
+            - I'm happy to announce... the deployment has happened!
+Not perfect, but it's there... maybe the login won't work, maybe the css won't load, but.. it's there!
+Somewhere in the cloud of Laravel Vapor, with a RDS Database connected.
+The end.

 <!--